-Released on Steam last month, Coffin Dodgers is a quirky kart racing game reminiscent of the likes of Mario Kart and Diddy Kong Racing, with almost as much variety in gameplay, and a much more sadistic sense of humour in it’s story, and released to modest critical reception upon release.
-Whilst it isn’t the best kart racing game I’ve ever played, it provided me with a breath of fresh air, since I’ve found that here haven’t been a great deal of them released in recent years, and it made for a reasonably decent game.
+Released on Steam last month, Coffin Dodgers is a quirky kart racing game reminiscent of the likes of Mario Kart and Diddy Kong Racing, with almost as much variety in gameplay, and a much more sadistic sense of humor in its story, and released to modest critical reception upon release.
+Whilst it isn’t the best kart racing game I’ve ever played, it provided me with a breath of fresh air, since I’ve found that there hasn’t been a great deal of them released in recent years, and it made for a reasonably decent game.

 Graphics – 8/10

-Deviating away from conventional generic racing games, this title, as most kart racing game do, stands out in terms of conceptual design as opposed to technological advancement.
-The visuals of this game are largely outdated, making it look like it could possibly run on sixth generation, may be even fifth generation gaming hardware.
-But it stands out for it’s eccentric and varied character designs as well as it’s track design and variety in customisation.
+Deviating away from conventional generic racing games, this title, as most kart racing games do, stands out in terms of conceptual design as opposed to technological advancement.
+The visuals of this game are largely outdated, making it look like it could possibly run on the sixth generation, maybe even fifth generation gaming hardware.
+But it stands out for its eccentric and varied character designs as well as its track design and variety in customization.

 Gameplay – 7/10